We All Need Gravity

 Mother and teen daughter happy together.

-We all need emotional gravity, the peace and stability that comes from living the Laws of Happiness.
-And we must teach emotional gravity to our children.
 Even when it’s difficult, we must not shirk our responsibility to be loving teachers.
 They won't always be grateful, but if we don’t, we condemn our children to so much unnecessary pain.

 Life Without Emotional Gravity

 Let’s take a look at Jessica and her daughter Alane.
 For fifteen years they had waged war with each other.
-Jessica tried to make Alane be more responsible, and–not unlike most children–Alane vigorously resisted these efforts.
+Jessica tried to make Alane be more responsible, and, not unlike most children, Alane vigorously resisted these efforts.

-In our first conversation I learned that it was not uncommon for Alane to call her mother hateful and vulgar names normally reserved for bar brawls.
-She frequently expressed herself with violence: throwing things, turning over tables, and the like.
 Just a few days before, Alane had thrown a ceramic cup at her mother, giving her a black eye.
 Her mother, Jessica, actually said to me, "But she didn't mean to."
 Their relationship had been tragically diseased for so long that Jessica was justifying it as "normal."

 Jessica asked me what I thought, so I asked her, "What do you think of the law of gravity?"